 3. Shoe trick

-If you’re already a light cruise packer, you can keep your shoes in a packing bag, which often comes with the packing cubes sets.
-However, if you’ve got a pretty full suitcase, you’ll have to be more creative when packing your shoes.
+If you prefer to pack light for a cruise, you can keep your shoes in a packing bag, which often comes with packing cubes sets.
+However, if you’ve got a pretty full suitcase and pack a few pairs of shoes, you’ll have to be more creative.

 Some shoes can fit on the outer edges of your luggage, however heels and shoes that “squish” don’t do very well in that spot.